Lesson 6 of 7 - learn to parent (nurture) effectively

 • perspective on relating to a "problem child."

-If two or more adult siblings are excessively combative, they're probably Grown Wounded Children (GWCs) raised in a low nurturance family.
+If two or more adult siblings are excessively combative, they're probably Grown Wounded Children (GWCs) raised in a low-nurturance (dysfunctional) family.
 Where true, they probably they have a cluster of personal and relationship problems like these.
-See this and this for options.
+See the links above.

 If one or more kids have a "rivalry" problem, select from these choices: